nbeaver/why-linux-is-better/readme.rst

 https://msdn.microsoft.com/en-us/library/windows/desktop/hh848042%28v=vs.85%29.aspx

 Linux also has an API,
-but it is based on a standard (POSIX), is not tied to the desktop environment, and is not controlled by a single corporation in the same way that the Windows API is.
+but it is based on the POSIX standard, is not tied to the desktop environment, and is not controlled by a single corporation in the same way that the Windows API is.